Training and Dieting for Ramadhan

 250-500ml of water mixed with Greens

-With all the above, you are hitting almost the same amount of macronutrients as you were before Ramadhan.
+With all the above, you are hitting almost the same amount of macro nutrients as you were before Ramadhan.

 Why Can’t I Break Fast With A Big Meal Before Training?

 That’s what most people usually do when they break fast.
-They will eat whatever they want and wait for an hour before workout only to realise that they cannot perform as expected.
+They will eat whatever they want and wait for an hour before workout only to realize that they cannot perform as expected.
 This is due to the fact that energy is needed to break down food before it can be used as fuel.
 Having an empty stomach for more than 12 hrs then suddenly having a whole lot of food in causes the digestive system to be in shock.
 The digestive system is like a car engine.
 It needs to be warmed up before it can function efficiently.
 That explains why I ingest small meals / shakes when I break fast and then slowly introduce solid food into the body later in the night.

 I Noticed You Ingest So Much Sugary Food During Your First Meal.
 Why?